kdn251/interviews/README.md

 ![Alt text](/images/fenwickTree.png?raw=true "Fenwick Tree")

 ### Segment Tree
-* A Segment tree, is a tree data structure for storing intervals, or segments.
+* A Segment tree is a tree data structure for storing intervals or segments.
 It allows querying which of the stored segments contain a given point
 * Time Complexity:
   * Range Query: `O(log(n))`